-- Columbiformes imported from any region of the world must be accompanied by a health certificate in English or with English translation that is: - a.
-Issued by a salaried veterinarian of the national government of the exporting region OR - b.
-Issued by a certifying official AND - c.
-Endorsed by the competent authority of that country.
+• Columbiformes imported from any region of the world must be accompanied by a health certificate in English or with English translation that is:

-- d.
-Any allowable or required deviations of endorsement will be specified on the import permit. - Certain exporting countries have a specific health certificate for Columbiformes.
-Other countries may use the U.S. model health certificate for Columbiformes or their own document that contains the same requirements as the model health certificate. - a.
-Canada: Avian Columbiformes Canada Health Certificate (149.77 KB) -December 2023 - b.
-United Kingdom: Export pigeons and doves to the USA: certificate 8699 -GOV.UK (www.gov.uk) - c.
-Other Countries: Avian Columbiformes Model Health Certificate (291.13 KB)
+- Issued by a salaried veterinarian of the national government of the exporting region, or - Issued by a certifying official and endorsed by the competent authority of that country. - Note: Any allowable or required deviations of endorsement will be specified on the import permit. - Certain exporting countries have a specific health certificate for Columbiformes.
+Other countries may use the U.S. model health certificate for Columbiformes or their own document that contains the same requirements as the model health certificate. - Canada: Avian Columbiformes Canada Health Certificate (July 2025) - United Kingdom: Export pigeons and doves to the USA: certificate 8699 GOV.UK (www.gov.uk) - Other Countries: Avian Columbiformes Model Health Certificate (291.13 KB)